 Saul was born and raised in Colombia, and moved to the Netherlands to study law in Leiden.
-There, he obtained his master’s degree in Financial Law and in Corporate Law.
+There, he obtained a master’s degree in both Financial Law and Business Law.

-Saul gained practical experience through several internships For example, he interned at the legal department of the Dutch Central Bank (DNB) and several renowned commercial law firms, such as Pels Rijcken & Droogleever Fortuijn and Baker McKenzie Amsterdam.
-During these internships, he mainly focused on corporate law, banking and finance.
+Alongside his studies, Saul gained practical experience through several internships.
+For example, he interned at the legal department of the Dutch Central Bank (DNB) and several renowned law firms, including Pels Rijcken & Droogleever Fortuijn and Baker McKenzie Amsterdam.
+During these internships, he mainly focused on business law, banking and financing.

 “The Dutch Caribbean is a melting pot of cultures, and the same can be said of our firm.
 Here I can use and develop both my Latin American roots and the knowledge and experience that I gained as a student in the Netherlands.
 Here I can excel!”

-Furthermore, Saul worked for TRI Leiden, an institute that studies and assists with the implementation of turnaround management, business rescue and insolvency law.
-There, he contributed to a publication on the judicial facilitation of an interim creditor’s committee in liquidation proceedings, that was published in the Dutch Journal of Insolvency Law (Tijdschrift voor Insolventierecht).
+Furthermore, Saul worked for TRI Leiden, an institute that studies and assists in the implementation of turnaround management, business rescue and insolvency law.
+There, he contributed to, inter alia, the publication ‘Een hernieuwd pleidooi voor rechterlijke facilitering van de voorlopige crediteurencommissie’ (‘A renewed argument for judicial facilitation of the interim creditors’ committee’), which was published in the Dutch Journal of Insolvency Law (Tijdschrift voor Insolventierecht).